-Dhankute Horn traditional khukuri (National Symbols)
+Dhankute Horn (National Symbols); A traditional khukuri

 In short, its a traditonal kukri with a horn handle and scabbard.
 The sheath is fitted with Nepali national symbols.

 Dhankuta is a small village located in the eastern part of Nepal and this type of khukuri is mostly made in this village.
 The name “DhanKute” is given after the name of the village where it originated centuries ago.
 Dhankute people specializes in many ornamented and decorative displayers amongst which the DhanKute khukuri is one of their prized and prestigious creations.

 The specialty of horn and national symbols in Dhankute Kukri

 A DhanKute khukuri is basically a simple working cum decorative kukri knife but with a fancy scabbard that has Nepalese national symbols overlaid on its front panel.
 The skilled craftsmen craft special scabbard out of buffalo horn for the kukri blade and displays various national monograms made from expensive metallic sheets like Brass or White metal or even Silver sometimes such as king’s crown (Shree-pech), national bird (Danfe), national flower (Laligurans), national fish (Aasla), Gurkha insignia (khukuri cross), sign of a temple (Pashupati chaana), the holy sword (Trishul) etc. The basic objective is to compose the khukuri to represent Nepal and her persona.
 The glory, sovereignty, character, culture and people of Nepal is tried to capture in this unique work of art by the Dhankutes.